mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="9"></a>**#9** -- Win through your actions, never through argument

-**Transgression**: A Roman consul needed a battering ram during a siege, so he sent for a larg mast as material.
-The engineer -- who knew that a smaller mast would have actually been better suited to this specific task -- argued his case until he was literally beaten to death.
+**Transgression**: A Roman consul needed a battering ram during a siege, so he sent for a large mast as material.
+The engineer in charge -- who knew that a smaller mast would have actually been better suited to this specific task -- argued his case until he was literally beaten to death.

 **Observance**: Michelangelo was making a sculpture for a client with a very "sophisticated sense of beauty" (read: a very insultingly meddlesome temper).
 When the client remarked (because of the bad viewing angle) that "the nose is a bit big", instead of arguing, Michelangelo lead him to a better viewing position, pretended to "adjust it", and lo and behold, it was instantly fine.